To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Buona Notte– Good Night

 Most people know this word, and most people not Italian don’t know how it’s spoken.
-Gratzie is pronounced graht-zee-ay NOT graht-zee.
-(Hint: in Italian every vowel is pronounced)
+Grazie is pronounced graht-zee-ay NOT graht-zee.
+(In Italian, every vowel in the word is pronounced)

-Also note, if some one has done something very kind to you, you can say gratzie mille (graht-zee-ay mee-lay), but this isn’t usually something you go around saying to your grocery store clerk.
+Also note, if someone has done something very kind to you, you can say Grazie Mille!
+Thanks a thousand! (graht-zee-ay mee-lay), but this isn’t usually something you go around saying to your grocery store clerk.

-Again, something post people know, just not how to spell.
+Again, something most people know, just not how to spell.
 Chou, chau, chiou, and my personal favorite, chow.